 Crucial MX500 250GB SSD (2.5-inch)

-It is better to have an SSD especially for a boot if you want your OS and programs to load faster and snappier in working.
+It is better to have an SSD, especially for a boot if you want your OS and programs to load faster and snappier in working.
 The SSD here I recommend is Crucial MX500 250GB SATA 2.5-inch SSD that offers a great balance between performance and price.
 It has got Read and Write speed of 560 MB/s and 510 MB/s respectively which is almost the same as of the Samsung 860 EVO SSD.
-It has endurance rating of 100TBW and comes with 5-year warranty.
+It has an endurance rating of 100TBW and comes with a 5-year warranty.

 |Crucial MX500 250GB SATA 2.5-inch SSD Specifications|

 WD Blue 1TB

 For storing your game streaming videos and other files a good 1TB hard drive is enough for the purpose.
 Here I have picked WD Blue 1TB HDD which is a 7200 RPM hard drive and comes with 64MB cache.
 This is a very reliable regular hard disk that is also good on performance.
 If you want a 2TB hard drive then go for the Seagate Barracuda 2TB HDD because then the 2TB version of WD Blue has a spindle speed of 5400 RPM only.

 You don’t need a dedicated graphics card here because the onboard Radeon Vega 11 Graphics on AMD Ryzen 5 2400G APU processor is more than enough for this budget streaming PC.